reddio-com/doc/docs/guide/getting-started/issue-tokens-on-layer2.md

 - **Contract Address**: the smart contract address you get via deployment.
 - **StarkKey**: the address to receive ERC20 Tokens on layer 2.
 You can get it [here](https://docs.reddio.com/guide/getting-started/mint-nfts-on-layer-2.html#connect-wallet-and-get-public-key-on-layer-2).
 - **Amount**: the amount of tokens you want to deposit.
 - **Network/Chain**: the network you use.
-We recommend to develop your application on Goerli before do that on the mainnet.
+We recommend developing your application on Sepolia before doing that on the mainnet.

 After filling all the forms, you can click the “OK” button to deposit Tokens to layer 2.